naseem11/commute_realtime-info/README.md

 # What is Realtimer?

-This application provides the realtime information for Dublin bus and Irish rail service for any bus stop or station.
+This application provides the realtime information for Dublin bus and Irish rail service for any bus stop or station.To get this information it uses Dublin bus and Irish rail realtime API.

 # How it works?